praveenpuglia/github_markdown_snippets/README.md

 # GitHub Markdown Snippets
-Helpful snippets to get you started with GitHub flavored Markdown by letting you type the plain old HTML tag names with a twist.
+Helpful Sublime Text snippets to get you started with GitHub flavored Markdown by letting you type the plain old HTML tag names with a prefix.

-##Usage
+## Installation
+- Clone the repository or download the [ZIP](https://github.com/praveenpuglia/github-markdown-snippets/archive/master.zip)
+- Extract the archive
+- Put it in your **Packages**( `Preferences > Browse Packages...` ) directory.

+## Usage
 Prefix an HTML tag you know with an **m** in your **.md** file and hit `TAB`.
 Examples -
 - `mh1`    - for Heading 1
 - `mimg`   - for an image